cedarbdd/cedar/README.markdown

   UI frameworks.
 Test everything that doesn't require UIKit/CoreGraphics/etc. using Cedar; test the UI using something else.

-* I'm open to suggestions.
+* We're open to suggestions.

 The Cedar-iPhone target builds a framework specifically designed for specs on the iPhone device.
 It includes a static library that includes builds targeting both the simulator and device runtimes.

-I've created a sample iPhone application that runs Cedar specs both on and off the device.
+We've created a sample iPhone application that runs Cedar specs both on and off the device.
 You can check it out here: http://github.com/pivotal/StoryAccepter

 See the Pivotal forks of OCHamcrest and OCMock on GitHub for iPhone-specific